 - Complicated betting/lotteries cases.

 - Sensitive, serious or complex cases of major media interest, e.g. allegations involving individuals or organisations with a high public profile.
-(Note: allegations against public figures of particular power and influence are normally dealt with in the Special Crime and Counter-Terrorism Division: refer to above referral criteria).
+(Note: most allegations against public figures of particular power and influence are normally dealt with in the Special Crime and Counter-Terrorism Division: refer to above referral criteria).

 - Corporate manslaughter involving unincorporated partnerships (all other corporate manslaughter cases are currently dealt with in the Special Crime and Counter-Terrorism Division).